"You have to evolve with time, or you dissolve with time."

 ARTIST STATEMENT

-Growing up in East New York in the '80s, color wasn't something I studied, it was something I lived.
-Graffiti was at its absolute height, and where I lived was where they parked the trains at night.
-As kids we played in the layups, the very place they parked the trains, surrounded by some of the most ambitious color, lettering, words and name tags being made by teenagers and grown men alike.
-The work of artists like Futura 2000, Lee Quiñones, IZ THE WIZ, Seen, Quik and so many others, men who would go on to influence art and culture globally.
-That's where I first learned color theory, though nobody called it that.
+I grew up in East New York in the ‘80s.
+Color wasn’t something I studied it was something I lived.
+Graffiti was at its absolute peak, and where I lived was where they parked the trains at night.
+As kids we played in the layups, surrounded by some of the most ambitious, fearless work being made anywhere in the world by teenagers and grown men like Futura 2000, Lee Quiñones, IZ THE WIZ, Seen, Quik.
+Men who would go on to shape art and culture globally.
+That’s where I learned color theory.
+Nobody called it that, but that’s what it was.

 That education never left me.
-Standing between those trains there was never enough room to see the whole piece, so you experienced it up close, fragmented, an explosion of color and geometric shapes with the energy of an atomic bomb.
-What I'm after now is that same feeling.
-When a viewer stands in front of my work I want them to see something familiar and something completely fractured at the same time, just like those giant trains in the dark.
+Standing between those trains, there was never enough room to see a whole piece so you experienced it up close, fragmented.
+An explosion of color and geometry with the energy of an atomic bomb.
+What I’m after now is that exact feeling.
+When someone stands in front of my work, I want them to see something they recognize and something completely fractured at the same time just like those giant trains in the dark.

 PRESS